 This recipe is easily halved but for 2 ice cube trays, you will need:

-20 cups of freshly cleaned basil leaves.
-They don't need to be dry.
+20 cups of freshly cleaned basil leaves, patted dry.

 1 cup olive oil plus extra for "topping off."

 small cookie scoop

 Harvest your basil and give it a rough shake.
 Make sure to get rid of any hitch hikers!